ibm-cloud-docs/cis/fields-and-expressions.md

 # Using fields, functions, and expressions
 {: #fields-and-expressions}

-Firewall rules have been deprecated.
-CIS has moved existing firewall rules to WAF custom rules.
+Firewall rules are deprecated.
+CIS moved existing firewall rules to WAF custom rules.
 For more information on this change, see [Migrating to custom rules](/docs/cis?topic=cis-migrating-to-custom-rules).
 {: deprecated}

 Along with actions, fields and expressions are the building blocks of firewall rules.
 These two elements work together when defining the criteria to use when a firewall rule is matched.